appcornerit/AppCorner-Social/README.md

 This project uses APN, WebSockets and containts an updated version of [DeploydKit](https://github.com/appcornerit/AppCorner-Social/tree/master/External/DeploydKit) project.

 ###Publish on App Store
-The app "as is" could not pass the approval rule 2.25 of App Store "Apps that display Apps other than your own for purchase or promotion in a manner similar to or confusing with the App Store will be rejected".
-You can build your social app to publish on App Store that share musics, books or TV series (from iTunes) quickly with few changes in DAAppsViewController.m, PAAppStoreQuery.m, Localizable.strings.
-Open an issue to ask for support.
+You can build your social app to publish on App Store that share musics, books or TV series (from iTunes) quickly with few changes in DAAppsViewController.m, PAAppStoreQuery.m.

 ###The story
 - I developed [DeploydKit](https://github.com/appcornerit/DeploydKit)